Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/typescript-union-type-a-deeper-look.md

 Let's say we need the array of all possible status values we just defined.

-Normally we would try something like this:
+Usually we would try something like this:

 ```js
 console.log(Object.values(Status));